Flucus/Flucus/README.md

 ## 👋 About Me
 Hi!
 I'm **Oscar HO**, a Computer Science student passionate about accessibility, creative technology, and user-centric design.
-I enjoy working on impactful tech projects, from AI to haptics, that promote social inclusion.
+I enjoy working on impactful tech projects, from AI-driven accessibility tools to mobile experiences that empower users.

 I have a strong foundation in full-stack development, mobile apps, and system administration.
 Outside of academics, I like to play the piano and experiment with how technology can improve everyday experiences.